8. Employee Responsibility

 • Pursuant to court order or where otherwise required by law.

 In addition, WRLC staff may not access or use personal patron data for any purpose unrelated to providing contracted services to the participating universities.
 WRLC staff will take all reasonable steps to ensure that confidential patron information in electronic and paper records is not made visible to unauthorized persons.
+This includes the use of artificial intelligence and other large data analysis models provided by vendors or other entities outside of the 9 consortial partners.

 Violation of this policy will be grounds for disciplinary action, up to and including immediate termination.